anonwins/magictube/README.md

 when you want to build a music collection with your favourite songs, this is the easiest way i've ever thought of.

-if you want to make a music folder for yourself or a friend, or you want to play songs without having to research them
+if you want to make a music folder for yourself or a friend, or you want to play songs without having to research them.

 # how to run?